Functions and methods

 Note: A method bundle can not declare a set variant as it does not make sense to operate on a receiver that has not been initialized yet.

 At the call site, the compiler determines the variant to apply depending on the context of the call.
 In this example, the first call applies the inout variant as the receiver has been marked for mutation.
-The second call applies the sink variant as the receiver is no longer used aftertward.
+The second call applies the let variant as the structure is reused (without mutation).
+The third call applies the sink variant as the structure is no longer used afterwards.

 Thanks to the link between the sink and inout conventions, the compiler is able to synthesize one implementation from the other.
 Further, the compiler can also synthesize a sink variant from a let one.